huggingface/blog/autoformer.md

 Our strategy with this model is to show the performance of the univariate Transformer models in comparison to the DLinear model which is inherently univariate as will shown next.
 We will also present the results from _two_ multivariate Transformer models trained on the same data.

-## DLinear
+## DLinear - Under The Hood

+Actually, there is no real "Hood" here because DLinear it's just a simple fully connected with the Autoformer's `DecompositionLayer`.
-The DLinear model uses the above `DecompositionLayer` to decompose the input time series into the residual (the seasonality) and trend part.
+It uses the above `DecompositionLayer` to decompose the input time series into the residual (the seasonality) and trend part.
 In the forward pass each part is passed through its own linear layer, which projects the signal to an appropriate `prediction_length`-sized output.
 The final output is the sum of the two corresponding outputs in the point-forecasting model:

 ```python
 def forward(self, context):